marcopeereboom/secfileshare/README.md

 secfileshare
 ============

-Securely share files with others
+Securely share files with others.

+Highly experimental secure file share tool.
+Do not use yet.